 propagated(AWCC and FMCC)

-for release in upper Clinch River,
+in upper Clinch River,

 near Cedar Bluff, VA.